andrewmcveigh/cljs-time/README.md

 ## API

-So far, the API is very limited, and is likely to change.
-Only basic implementations of `cljs-time.format/parse` and `cljs-time.format/unparse` have been realised, however for me it is already useful.
+So far, the API is limited, and is likely to change.

+Basic documentation is available here.

 ## Examples